dotnet/docs/docs/standard/choosing-core-framework-server.md

 ## When to choose .NET Framework

 .NET Core offers significant benefits for new applications and application patterns.
-However, the .NET Framework continues to be the natural choice for many existing scenarios and as such.
-The .NET Framework isn't replaced by .NET Core for all server applications.
+However, the .NET Framework continues to be the natural choice for many existing scenarios and as such the .NET Framework isn't replaced by .NET Core for all server applications.

 ### Current .NET Framework applications